 So, the only logical way to know if it worked was to test it out on a bunch of strangers. *snicker*

 Last year I catered the dinners for the monthly health classes my husband teaches at work.
-One month I planned to make Thai Lettuce Wraps (along with a Thai Peanut [Almond] sauce that I could drink by the glassful) and needed a side dish.
+One month I planned to make Grilled Thai Chicken (along with a Thai Peanut [Almond] sauce that I could drink by the glassful) and needed a side dish.
 I threw these Thai roasted sweet potatoes together haphazardly and send it to Steve’s office.

 They ended up being the most popular thing I made that night!